 Another type of reaction to chocolate is an intolerance.
 An intolerance is a reaction of your gastrointestinal system rather than your immune system, and it is a reaction to an ingredient or chemical in the chocolate, rather than the protein in the chocolate.
 Some examples of the chemicals in chocolate are soy lecithin, tyramine, phenylethylamine, theobromine, caffeine, flavorings, and emulsifiers.

-If you are concerned about a chocolate allergy, the specialists and associates at the New York Allergy & Sinus Centers are here to help.
-NYASC has access to the latest testing & treatments and we offer convenient allergy & asthma clinics throughout NYC: Murray Hill, Midtown, Upper West Side, Chelsea, and Queens.
+If you are concerned about a chocolate allergy, the allergists at NY Allergy & Sinus Centers are here to help.
+NYASC has access to the latest testing & treatments and we offer seven convenient offices throughout NYC: Murray Hill, Midtown, Upper West Side, Chelsea, and Queens.
 We will help you find relief for your asthma, nasal and sinus problems, ENT (ear, nose, and throat) symptoms, respiratory allergies, and skin conditions.
-We see pediatric and adult patients from all around the NYC metropolitan area, including the Bronx, Manhattan, Brooklyn, Queens, and Staten Island.
+We see pediatric and adult patients.
 Please call 212-686-4448 for a convenient appointment.